 My Name is Pecos Review

-By 1966 there had been a whole bunch of westerns made in europe and the Spaghetti style had been pretty well formulated.
-It differed in a number of ways from the american original but one element remained pretty constant.
-The hero figure, even if not as obviously white hatted as his earlier U.S equivelant, was still almost universally anglo saxon in origin.
+By 1966 there had been a whole bunch of westerns made in Europe and the Spaghetti style had been pretty well formulated.
+It differed in a number of ways from the American original but one element remained pretty constant.
+The hero figure, even if not as obviously white hatted as his earlier U.S equivalent, was still almost universally Anglo-Saxon in origin.
 Mexicans, for the most part, were still predominantly sidekicks, victims or villains.
-The gunslinging protagonist, however subject his morals or motivations might be in these new mediterranean versions of the genre, was still cut from a racial template set out and stuck to for many years.
+The gunslinging protagonist, however subject his morals or motivations might be in these new Mediterranean versions of the genre, was still cut from a racial template set out and stuck to for many years.
 In My Name is Pecos that template is adjusted.
 Pecos Martinez may have most of the attributes of a western hero (fast and accurate with his gun, slow talking yet quick witted, unwaveringly driven to eliminate the bad guys) but his racial make up sets him distinctly apart from the crowd.
 As his name suggests this avenging gunslinger is no W.A.S.P.
-He is proudly mexican.
+He is proudly Mexican.

 In fact the racial inversion of types extends to most of the cast.
 This includes not only the principle heavy, Clain, but all his gang.
 No Ninos, Indios or Pacos here.
 Strictly Steves, Jacks and Slims.
 And the secondary villain, Morton the bible wielding undertaker, beautifully played by Umberto Raho, as well as the corrupt and cowardly saloon owner; all are white american.
 While the saloon girl who helps the hero is not only Mexican but, in a further inversion of expected types, not a whore.
 Of course, I'm not suggesting that all characters in previous westerns had completely and slavishly conformed to the norms of the genre.
 But I do believe that My Name is Pecos marked a radical shift.
 Pecos is not a Mexican hero a la Don Cesar Guzman in The Implacable Three who was essentially an hidalgo landowner or Cuchillo from The Big Gundown who is a knife throwing petty criminal.
 He is an avenging gunslinger who holds the moral high ground and cleans up the town.
 The independent man of strength and honour who the weak and helpless townspeople look to and depend on for salvation.
 In a different era and with a different face he could have been played by Gary Cooper.
 It is this that makes the characters racial make up so marked.
 He is playing a role traditionally set only for a white american but he is overtly mexican.
 As if to state his place even clearer he announces in the saloon "I don't like whiskey.
 I drink tequila!"